uber-go/dig/README.md

 }
 ```

-Objects in the container are identified by their `reflect.Type` and **everything
-is treated as a singleton**, meaning there can be only one object in the graph
+**All objects in the container are treated as a singletons**, meaning there can be
-of a given type.
+only one object in the graph of a given type.

 There are plans to expand the API to support multiple objects of the same type
 in the container, but for time being consider using a factory pattern.